greguniv/paddle-game-mod1-project/README.md

 The initial idea to execute the game was via divs - to avoid using 'canvas'.
-However, upon introduction to the videos by Chris Courses on YouTube, this idea was scrapped for using the canvas, as a better understanding was given and it appeared more streamlined.
+However, upon introduction to the videos by Chris Courses on YouTube, the div idea was scrapped for using the canvas, as a better understanding was given and it appeared a lot more streamlined.